angelalocateli/thesis/README.md

 # Repository:

-- clustering/clustering_plot: Explore how the clustering technique can contribute to the discovery of spatial and temporal patterns of pollutants in cities in the State of São Paulo;
+- clustering/clustering_plot: elore how the clustering technique can contribute to the discovery of spatial and temporal patterns of pollutants in cities in the State of São Paulo;

-- Association_Rules: Investigate, through association rules, considering the groups that present a high concentration of pollutants, co-occurrences between pollutant emission concentration, and meteorological variables in different regions;
+- association_Rules: investigate, through association rules, considering the groups that present a high concentration of pollutants, co-occurrences between pollutant emission concentration, and meteorological variables in different regions;

-- Armada_analysis/Armada_plot (SP, Campinas, Santos): Design and implement an algorithm for extracting temporal association rules for multivariate series in search of frequent patterns, which include temporal intervals and their relationships;
+- armada_analysis/armada_plot: design and implement an algorithm for extracting temporal association rules for multivariate series in search of frequent patterns, which include temporal intervals and their relationships;

-- Armada_functions: Analyze temporal rules that consider higher incidence multi-pollutants in the short-term relationship with the increase in hospitalizations for respiratory diseases to track the behavior of evolutionary data in discovering patterns.
+- armada_functions: analyze temporal rules that consider higher incidence multi-pollutants in the short-term relationship with the increase in hospitalizations for respiratory diseases to track the behavior of evolutionary data in discovering patterns.

 # Running the scripts: